inex/ixp-manager-docs-md/docs/dev/authentication.md

 See also [Barry O'Donovan's PHP write up of the 2fa and user session management changes introduced in v5.3.0](https://www.barryodonovan.com/2020/02/06/2fa-and-user-session-management-in-ixp-manager) and the [v5.2.0 to v5.3.0 diff](https://github.com/inex/IXP-Manager/compare/v5.2.0...v5.3.0).

-## Mutliple Sessions / Remember Me Cookies
+## Multiple Sessions / Remember Me Cookies

 The default Laravel functionality around *remember me* is a single shared token across multiple devices.
 In practice this never worked well for us (but this is most likely a consequence of using LaravelDoctrine).
 Regardless, we also wanted to expand the functionality to uniquely identify each session and allow other sessions to be logged out by the user.